bhyde/plot-window/README.md

 lots of other things are possible; including maps, rich text editors, syntax highlighting, etc. etc.

-First: load and run this, clone this repository and assure ASDF can find it then:
+First: clone this repository (to ~/.quicklisp/local-projects for example), then having assured that ASDF can find it (say by resetting ASDF's source respository
+<code>(asdf:clear-source-registry)</code>), and then load and run the application as so:
 ```common-lisp
 > (ql:quickload "plot-window")
 > (cl-user:initialize-application)